Kevan-Y/text-ssg/README.md

 <h1 align="center">Welcome to Text SSG 👋</h1>

-> Static Site Generator in CLI that convert a .txt file into a .html file
+> Static Site Generator in CLI that convert .txt and .md files into .html files

 ## Install